 - Local and Regional Earthquake Organizations: Cascadia Region Earthquake Workgroup (CREW), Northeast States Emergency Consortium (NESEC), Western States Seismic Policy Council (WSSPC), Earthquake Country Alliance (ECA)

 Choose or consider the kind of partnership mentioned above and then apply any of the ideas below:

-- Create an Earthquake Alliance, either within your company or with other key businesses that may include a hospital, bank, local government officials, fire/police departments, retailers including hardware, grocery, and clothing, etc. Together, discuss how an earthquake can impact an entire community and how business mitigation can reduce their risks.
-(For a successful alliance case study, refer to the California Earthquake Country Alliance.)
+- Create an Earthquake Alliance, either within your company or with other key businesses that may include a hospital, bank, local government officials, fire/police departments, retailers including hardware, grocery and clothing, etc. Together, discuss how an earthquake can impact an entire community and how business mitigation can reduce their risks.
+(For a successful alliance case study, refer to the Earthquake Country Alliance, based in California.)

 - Work with local Boy Scouts, Girl Scouts or your local school district to encourage children to spread the word.
 Children are some of the best messengers when it comes to mitigation, safety and preparedness.